mrinalinishankar/ns-demo/README.md

 # Getting Started

-## Demo
+## ns-demo
-Demo is a sample spring-boot application that displays a random joke to the user.
+ns-demo is a sample spring-boot application that displays a random joke to the user.
 ### Tech stack

 This assignment has been built using: